 I am not sure I understand the reason behind this common ED mindset.
 Perhaps it is just a case of the good old fear factor coming into play and the terrified brain using whatever seemingly rational thoughts it can generate to push us back to what it deems safer territory.
 The fear we had faced in taking actions to increase our eating or resting has not had long enough to become ingrained and feel safe enough yet and so as soon as we take even the smallest step back from that fear, the brain is going to find reasons not to walk into it again.

-In recovery, whatever the reason behind this mindset and thought patterns, we need to be hyper aware of them and recognise that every tiny morsel of food we eat does matter, cannot be any less than yesterday and that other behaviours too have to stay 100% on track or else we will face further uphill battles to get back to where we were or worse face a slow slide back to the eating disorder’s icy grips.
+In recovery, whatever the reason behind this mindset and thought patterns, we need to be hyper aware of them and recognise that every tiny morsel of food we eat does matter, cannot be any less than yesterday (ideally should always be much more than the day before) and that other behaviours too have to stay 100% on track or else we will face further uphill battles to get back to where we were or worse face a slow slide back to the eating disorder’s icy grips.

 Establishing recovery patterns of eating and resting much more, facing a fear food or breaking other disordered behaviours takes massive energy in overcoming mental hurdles and requires super human efforts.
 Letting this slide at all means having to overcome the same fear and anxiety over again to hurdle the mental barriers that have gone back up.